id-studiolab/MLTK01/docs/about.md

 For a full list of the Arduino Nano BLE sense features refer to [the official documentation](https://store.arduino.cc/arduino-nano-33-ble-sense){:target="\_blank"}.

-The Arduino Nano 33 BLE comes soldered on the bottom of the MLTK01 board and extends its functionality by providing an easy interface to interact with the Machine Learning library.
+The MLTK Board has a socket to accomodate the Arduino Nano 33 BLE Sense and extends its functionality by providing an easy interface to interact with the Machine Learning library.
 The interface features:

 - **A train/play switch** to go from train mode to play mode and vice versa
 - **A rotary encoder** for selecting the class to train